RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101_dynatrace/lab3-installagent.md

 ```

 <blockquote>
-Update cr.yaml with apiUrl and the name of secret we create above ("oneagent").
+Update the custom resource (cr.yaml) with apiUrl and the name of secret we create above ("oneagent").

-In my case,
+e.g.
 apiUrl: https://eye15053.live.dynatrace.com/api
 tokens: "oneagent"
 as shown below.